-- (i) In July 2019, AIC held an interim shareholders' meeting and re-elected its directors, wherein the Group did not obtain more than 50% of its board of directors' voting rights.
-Hence, the Group lost its control over AIC, but still retained a significant influence.
-Thereafter, AIC and its subsidiaries were no longer included in the Group's consolidated financial statements; thus, they were reclassified to investments accounted for using the equity method.
-Please refer to note 6(h) for relative information. - (ii) As of December 31, 2020, the revenue of AIC did not turn out as expected due to intensive industrial competition, resulting in the impairment of the intangible assets and carrying amounts related to this equity investment after the Group's evaluation, the Group recognized impairment loss of \$279,716 under other gains and losses. - (iii) The Group did not provide any investment accounted for using equity method as collateral.
+- (i) The Group did not provide any investment accounted for using equity method as collateral. - (ii) The revenue of AIC did not turn out as expected due to intensive industrial competition, resulting in the impairment of the intangible assets and carrying amounts related to this equity investment after the Group's evaluation, the Group recognized impairment loss of \$300,274 and \$279,716, respectively, under other gains and losses for the years ended December 31, 2021 and 2020.